 - Distractions: being constantly interrupted by other people, by technology and things happening around you.

-- An addictive disorder: being addicted to a substance or a behavior or a person.
+- An addictive disorder: being addicted to a substance or a negative habit or even a person.

-Raise your awareness to notice the things, situation or people in your life that may amplify your anxiety.
+Raise your awareness to notice the things, situations or people in your life that may amplify your anxiety.
 The first step to change is always self-awareness!

 8 ways to manage your anxiety